(Originally published, Aug-2015, then updated by Tania, August-2018)

 STEP BY STEP

-First, spray a 27 x 16 cm standard-sized, slice tin with non-stick cooking spray and then line it with non-stick baking paper.
+First, line a 27 x 16 cm standard-sized, slice tin with non-stick baking paper.

 - If you give the tin a light spray before placing the paper in, it makes life a little easier as the paper won’t slide around whilst fitting it.